SAP/ai-sdk-js/packages/orchestration/README.md

 ### Retrieving Data from the Response

-In addition to `response.getContent()`, other available convenience methods can retrieve the finish reason and token usage.
+In addition to `getContent()`, other available convenience methods can retrieve the finish reason and token usage.
 Use `response.rawReason` to access the complete HTTP response from the orchestration service.

 #### Finish Reason